kivy/kivy/doc/sources/tutorials/pong.rst

 So this canvas block says that the ``PongGame`` widget itself should draw some graphics primitives.
 In this case, we add a Rectangle to the canvas.
-We set the pos of the rectangle to be 5 pixels left of the the horizontal center of the widget itself, and 0 for y.
+We set the pos of the rectangle to be 5 pixels left of the horizontal center of the widget itself, and 0 for y.
 The size of the rectangle is set to 10 pixels in width, and the widgets height in height.
 The nice thing about defining the graphics like this, is that the rendered rectangle will be automatically